Meet the Speakers

 Scott Herman

-As a sailor for over 25 years Scott Herman truly enjoys his time on the water.
-Whether it’s a sunset cruise or the Chicago to Mackinac race he loves sailing.
+As a sailor for over 25 years, Scott Herman truly enjoys his time on the water.
+Whether it’s a sunset cruise, or the Chicago to Mackinac race, he loves sailing.
 He has also dedicated his life to ensuring everyone gets that same chance to sail.
-When his son Daniel was excluded from summer sailing camp because of his Autism, he decided to start the first local Autism Sailing Camp.
+When his son, Daniel, was excluded from a summer sailing camp because of his autism, he decided to start the first local autism sailing camp.
 That local camp proved successful and evolved into Spectrum Sailing (501c3).
 Spectrum Sailing is the only National Autism Sailing program.
-In 2024 Spectrum Sailing ran 10 FREE camps across the country, giving over 200 Autistic kids the life changing experience of sailing camp.
+In 2024 Spectrum Sailing ran 10 FREE camps across the country, giving over 200 autistic kids the life changing experience of sailing camp.
 Scott is lucky enough to have lived in Charleston, SC twice.
-He is blessed with two amazing boys, an awesome wife, and a belly rub loving dog Mona.
+He is blessed with two amazing boys, an awesome wife, and a belly rub-loving dog, Mona.
 When not running camps, he can often be found at the beach, on the powerboat, or enjoying the occasional sail in Charleston Harbor. spectrumsailing.org

 Owner| How To Boating